RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Details of RoundTable

 \textbf{Voting Phase} collects one latest proposal $p_i$ from each agent, additionally include the latest intermediate group decision $x^*$ from previous rounds to form a candidate proposal list.
 Agents in this round are asked to express preferences toward candidates.
-The preferences can be in various formats, including voting, rating and ranking, depends on what types of social choice method $F$ is used.
+The preferences can be in various formats, including voting, rating and ranking, depends on what types of voting rule $F$ is used.
 Similar with the proposal phase, agents have option to not vote (give up).
-With all the collected proposals and preferences, social choice method selects one proposal as the intermediate group decision.
-Finally, voting details and the result are updated to all agents' context $C_i$.
+With all the collected proposals and preferences, voting rule selects one proposal as the intermediate group decision.
+Finally, voting details and the result are updated to all agents' context $\Omega_i$.

 \textbf{Output} The iteration will run for 10 rounds.
 After the 10th round, the latest intermediate group decision will be selected as the final output.